-Playlists tell YouTube what a collection of videos are about.
-Not only that but every time you create a video and then add it to a playlist, YouTube credits you for “creating” a second video.
+Playlists tell YouTube what a collection of videos is about.
+Not only that, but every time you create a video and then add it to a playlist, YouTube credits you for “creating” a second video.

 What I mean is, whenever you upload a video to YouTube, it is assigned an ID.
 When you take a video and add it to a playlist, Youtube creates a second ID.

 Every time a new ID is created, YouTube registers it as a brand new upload.

 As we discussed earlier, YouTube rewards channels that post more frequently on their platform.
 Therefore, a great way to rapidly grow your YouTube channel would be to post two YouTube videos per week, and then add each video to the same playlist, thus doubling your total “uploads ” for that week, and putting you at 4.